 Audi spokeswoman Judith Mithay-Marko confirmed that the entire Gyor plant was closed down, and said that “we trust that wage talks reach an equilibrium and we won’t have to lose an entire week’s worth of production”.

 The government has recently faced a huge backlash for the so-called “slave law”, which allows employers to demand up to 400 hours additional hours to their workers and delay payment to up to 3 years.
 The bill, which has triggered massive protests in Budapest and other Hungarian cities, was seen as a way to deal with the increasing labor shortages while favoring big companies and businesses to the detriment of workers’ rights.

-Nonetheless, the government has attempted to side with the demands of the Audi workers.
+Nonetheless, the government has attempted to side with the demands of the Audi workers in Hungary.
 “There is a wage competition now, which is natural”, Prime Minister’s chief of staff Gergely Gulyas told reporters during a press conference.
 “We would be glad to see as much of the union’s demands to be met”.